 Spelling should be consistent within an article.
 When two or more spellings of a word are given in a dictionary, the first listed is generally the one preferred.

-US/UK ENGLISH
+UK/US ENGLISH

-In the following examples, the US spellings are shown to the left and the UK spellings to the right.
+In the following examples, the UK spellings are shown to the left of the double arrows and the US spellings to the right.